Assistant Professor without tenure, Department of Pediatrics, The Center for Developmental Biology and Regenerative Medicine (CDBRM)

-The Department of Pediatrics at the University of Washington School of Medicine and The Center for Developmental Biology and Regenerative Medicine in the Seattle Children's Research Institute invites applications for a full-time position as an Assistant Professor without tenure due to funding (WOT), commensurate with experience and qualifications.
+The Department of Pediatrics at the University of Washington School of Medicine and The Center for Developmental Biology and Regenerative Medicine in the Seattle Children's Research Institute invites applications for a full-time position as an Assistant Professor without tenure by reason of funding, commensurate with experience and qualifications.

-Assistant Professor are eligible for multi-year appointments that align with a 12-month service period (July 1-June 30).
+This title is eligible for multi-year appointments that align with a 12-month service period (July 1-June 30).
 Faculty with 12-month service periods are paid for 11 months of service over a 12-month period (July-June), meaning the equivalent of one month is available for paid time off.
-The anticipated start date of Spring/Summer 2023.
+Anticipated start date of Spring/Summer 2023.

 Areas of interest are broad; these include human genetics, model organism genetics, stem cells and regeneration, computational biology, and systems level analyses of pathways involved in disease and development.
 The successful applicant will enjoy a competitive start-up package, and excellent space and state-of-the-art facilities in the Research Institute, which is near the University of Washington South Lake Union Campus, the Fred Hutchinson Cancer Research Center, and the Allen Brain and Cell Biology Institutes.

 The successful candidate will be expected to develop a nationally-recognized independent research program, to mentor students and post-doctoral trainees, and to be an active participant in Center activities.

 The successful applicant will be appointed as faculty at the University of Washington, with a potential affiliation with the Brotman Baty Institute for Precision Medicine and will be part of a growing Center with diverse interests and expertise.